Posts tagged speaking practice

 I practice while I’m commuting and I encourage clients to practice on the train, in the car, or while you’re walking to work.

-This is my favorite life hack for all those folks
+This is my favorite life hack for all the folks who don’t think they have time to practice.

 Imagine how productive your commute could be if you used 10 or 15 minutes of your travel time to practice a presentation instead of scrolling through social media.